rand0mC0d3r/aframe-touch-inspector/README.md

 - Added for all functional-hook oriented components correct teardowns on Event listeners
 - Added flagging on entity conversion flags to differentiate behavior where relevant

+**🐞 Known bugs:**
+- Scenegraph cannot re-expand a collapsed group
+- Visibility of an entity cannot be restored once disabled

 **💡 ToDo:**
 - Make selection bounding box toggle-able
 - Refactor 3 way transform toolbar to be similar to MsPaint in Windows10